Lie Detector Test Los Angeles, California

 The stress of the polygraph exam may cause certain bodily functions (sweating, changes in pulse or blood pressure) that interfere with accurate readings.
 Nervousness may cause the examiner to respond differently than normal.
 The courts usually prefer to base their decisions on eyewitness testimony, physical evidence (for example, DNA samples), and confessions that have been made voluntarily—and without coercion from law enforcement.

-According to the Constitution, police cannot force you to talk about a crime if you are arrested.
-People sometimes try to talk themselves out of trouble, or explain their situation—but this kind of confession could be used against them in court.
 Remember, police officers are trained to convince people that talking with them is in their best interest.
 This gives the officer an advantage when questioning witnesses or suspects.
 Because of this, many people are required to take polygraph tests when it isn’t necessarily in their best interests or even legally mandated.
 Polygraph tests are essentially uncounseled statements to the police because attorneys are not generally present.
-This can lead to further problems rather than solve existing ones.
-You have the right to refuse a polygraph test at any stage of the criminal justice process, no matter what tactics police may use against you.
-If you ever find yourself in one of those dimly lit rooms, you should politely decline to participate until you’ve discussed the matter with a qualified attorney.

 - Personal history